 If later you will feel the need to extend your exercise routine, try repeating this workout with a 5-minute rest between the sessions.

-Lower down the squatting position while lowering the ball to the outside of your right knee.
+Lower down into the squatting position while lowering the ball to the outside of your right knee.
 Extend at knees and hips, putting the ball up to the left (squeeze your glutes on top to avoid arching your back).
-After 30-seconds work on this side, have a 30 seconds rest and repeat the movement for the other side.
+After 30-seconds work on this side, have 30 seconds rest and repeat the movement for the other side.

-Regression: seated side twists with medicine ball
+Regression: seated side twists with a medicine ball

 Regression: speed squats, no jumping

 Kettlebell renegade rows

 Start in a stable plank position, trying to hold your hips in line with your back (no drooping!)
 Put your feet shoulder-width apart for the secureness.
 Holding kettlebells with both of your hands, put one hand up.
 Slowly put it down to get back to the starting position.
 Alternate sides with minimal rotation.

 Make sure the kettlebells or dumbbells you picked are stable and secure enough for you to put your hands on and to pick up while staying in the plank position!